SereneRuby12/Custom-Entities-lib/documentation.md

 The holder is nil if it isn't being carried on the back of a player.

-### :white_check_mark: int id new_custom_purchasable_back(function(entity) set_func, function(entity, custom_ent_info) updatefunc, int animation_frame, int toreplace_custom_id, bool flammable)
+### :white_check_mark: int id new_custom_purchasable_back(function(entity) set_func, function(entity, custom_ent_info) updatefunc, int toreplace_custom_id, bool flammable)

+(WIP) When it's flammable, it spawns a purchasable jetpack, and tries to replace the new backpack when bought / shopkeeper angered, doesn't work in some cases yet.

-(WIP) Spawns a rock, and changes some of the properties to make it look like a backpack, spawns the toreplace entity when the item isn't a shop item anymore (bought, shopkeeper angered, etc.)
+When not flammable, it spawns a rock, and changes some of the properties to make it look like a backpack, spawns the toreplace entity when the item isn't a shop item anymore (bought, shopkeeper angered, etc.)

-The custom item that will replace it must have a ent_type assinged.
+The custom item that will replace it must have a ent_type assinged (custom backpacks have ITEM_JETPACK by default).

 ### :red_circle: int id set_custom_pickup(function() set_func, function() update_holder, optional\<int\> ent_type)